montyanderson/gcses/physics.md

 * Convection occurs when particles with a lot of heat energy (in a liquid or gas) move and take the place of particles with less heat energy.

 * Heat energy is transferred from hot places to cooler places by convection.

+* Liquids and gases expand when they are heated.
+This is because the particles in liquids and gases move faster when they are heated than they do when they are cold.
+As a result, the particles take up more volume.
+This is because the gap between particles widens, while the particles themselves stay the same size.

+* The liquid or gas in hot areas is less dense than the liquid or gas in cold areas, so it rises into the cold areas.
+The denser cold liquid or gas falls into the warm areas.
+In this way, convection currents that transfer heat from place to place are set up.